The Latest: Youngest victim of deadly Wisconsin fire ID'd

 1:55 p.m.

-Authorities say the youngest victim of a house fire that killed six people in a small northern Wisconsin town was an 11-month-old girl named Zoe M. Munoz Soto.
+Authorities say the youngest victim of a house fire that killed six people in a small northern Wisconsin town was a 10-month-old girl named Zoe M. Munoz Soto.

 The Langlade County Sheriff's Office released the identity of the victim Wednesday, a day after a fire engulfed a house in Pickerel, about 200 miles (321 kilometers) northwest of Milwaukee.